ChristineKitchens/Credit_Risk_Analysis/README.md

 ![Results of Logistic Regression and Naive Random Oversampling](images/results_oversampling_naive.png)
 #### SMOTE Oversampling
-- The model had high precision in regards to low-risk outcomes, but low-risk precision in regards to high-risk outcomes.
+- The model had high precision in regards to low-risk outcomes, but low precision in regards to high-risk outcomes.
 - The recall scores for both the high-risk and low-risk outcomes were moderately high.
 The high-risk recall score dropped relative to the naive random oversampling method, but the low-risk score increased.
 - Overall, the model had a balanced accuracy score of <b>0.6568196079430206</b>